ToanPhamHo/How-to-run-Jupyter-Notebook-on-VSCode-by-GPUs/README.md

-# This document would show you how to run Tensorflow on a random IDE by GPUs.
+# Run Tensorflow on A Random IDE by GPUs.

 # 1. Broad Information
 - Used Laptop: MS66 Stealth (2020) - i7-10750H CPU, RTX 2060, 16GB RAM